mgoheen/Romensio/Readme.txt

 The matrices are squares but can be of any size n.
 The user can use a variety of different command line arguments as specified by the table below.
 The user can create random matrices with specified sizes or specific matrices from a given text file.

-EXAMPLE OUTPUT ON A RANDOM 3x3 MATRIX:
+EXAMPLE OUTPUT ON A RANDOM 4x4 MATRIX:

-Creating a random 3x3 matrix...
+Creating a random 4x4 matrix...

 Initial Matrix:
-1 8 5
-7 5 6
+2 5 8 7
+4 2 1 7
-5 4 8
+5 4 4 1
+6 4 1 2
 Move 1:
-1 8
+  5 8 7
-7   6
+  2 1 7
-5 4 8
+5   4 1
+6 4 1 2
 After Numbers Fall on Move 1:
-1
+    8 7
-7 8 6
+  5 1 7
-5 4 8
+5 2 4 1
+6 4 1 2
 Move 2:
-1
-7 8
-5   8
+    8 7
+    1 7
+  2 4 1
+6 4 1 2
 After Numbers Fall on Move 2:
+    8 7
+    1 7
+  2 4 1
-1
+6 4 1 2
+Move 3:
       7
-5 8 8
+      7
+  2 4
+6 4 1 2
+After Numbers Fall on Move 3:

+      7
+  2 4 7
+6 4 1 2
+Move 4:

+      7
+  2 4
+6 4
+After Numbers Fall on Move 4:

+  2
+6 4 4 7
+Move 5:

+  2
+    4 7
+After Numbers Fall on Move 5:

+  2 4 7

 Solution Matrix:

-1
-7
+  2 4 7
-5 8 8

-Remaining Numbers: 5
+Remaining Numbers: 3
-Total Moves: 2
+Total Moves: 5

-Argument		Details
+Argument: Details
-[None]			Creates a random matrix between 3x3 and 11x11 with every move outputted -v				Creates a random matrix between 3x3 and 11x11 with no moves outputted [Text File]		Creates a matrix from a text file with every move outputted [Text File] –v	Creates a matrix from a text file with no moves outputted r [number] 		Creates a random matrix with dimensions specified by [number] and outputs every move r [number] -v	Creates a random matrix with dimensions specified by [number] and outputs no in-between moves.
+[No Arguments]: Creates a random matrix between 3x3 and 11x11 with every move outputted
+-v:	Creates a random matrix between 3x3 and 11x11 with no moves outputted
+[Text File]: Creates a matrix from a text file with every move outputted [Text File] –v: Creates a matrix from a text file with no moves outputted r [number]: Creates a random matrix with dimensions specified by [number] and outputs every move r [number] -v: Creates a random matrix with dimensions specified by [number] and outputs no in-between moves.